OpenForest4D/multi-temporal-lidar-forestry/instructions/Setup_Instructions.md

 2. In RStudio, run the first few lines of `forestry_metrics.R` to confirm packages load without errors.

----

 ## 11. Troubleshooting Tips

-* “Command not found”: confirm that the Conda environment is active (`conda activate lidar_env`).
+* "Command not found": confirm that the Conda environment is active (`conda activate lidar_env`).
-* “Module not found”: install missing Python packages via Conda or pip.
+* "Module not found": install missing Python packages via Conda or pip.
-* “PDAL library error”: ensure system‑level PDAL is installed (see [https://pdal.io](https://pdal.io)).
+* "PDAL library error": ensure system-level PDAL is installed (see [https://pdal.io](https://pdal.io)).
 * R package failures: run `install.packages()` again and verify internet access.

----

 With this setup, all notebooks and scripts will run in a consistent environment.
 Adjust paths in the first cell of each notebook to match local directories as needed.

+> This work is part of the OpenForest4D project and is supported by funding from the National Science Foundation through awards 2409885, 2409886, and 2409887.